 The ABS has developed a detailed four-digit language classification of 193 language units, the Australian Standard Classification of Languages (ASCL), ABS Cat.
-No. 1267.0 (see Appendix C).
+No. 1267.0 (see Appendix D).
 Although it is preferable to use the classification at a four-digit level, the requirements of administrative collections have been recognised and the ABS has developed a classification of 86 languages at a two-digit level from those most frequently spoken in Australia.
-The classification used in this data element is a modified version of the two-digit level ABS classification.
+To date, the classification used for the preferred language data element has been a modified version of the two-digit level ABS classification.
+(See Appendix B for the full definition and two-digit code list).